pvande/polliwog/README.md

-# Pollster
+# Polliwog

 Sometimes it's unavoidable.
-The only way to get updates from that web service you love is to nag at it, endlessly repeating the same HTTP request like a child who's grown tired of the car ride.  **Pollster manages the details so that you can focus on the data.**
+The only way to get updates from that web service you love is to nag at it, endlessly repeating the same HTTP request like a child who's grown tired of the car ride.  **Polliwog manages the details so that you can focus on the data.**

 ## Features